 This ritual may be used by anyone, even someone not dedicated to Kuarl, to damn their enemy.

 Blood calls to blood across time and space.
 Violence on the part can be extended to the whole.

-Offering – A chunk of Obsidian is held in the left hand of the Petitioner.
+Offering – A chunk of a tagged dark stone is held in the left hand of the Petitioner.

-Offering – The Blood of the target is rubbed onto the Obsidian.
+Offering – The Blood of the target is rubbed onto the stone.

-Act – The Petitioner spits onto the Obsidian and mixes it with the Blood.
+Act – The Petitioner spits onto the stone and mixes it with the Blood.

 Act – The Petitioner digs a hole in the soil large enough to hide the stone and prevent its discovery.
 The Petitioner must not be observed during this rite.

 Liturgy – “And now, oh Kuarl, do I first see your glory, the actions you are capable of.
 Lend me your strength so that I may bring your vengeance down on this wretched person.”

 At the completion of the ritual, the target begins to bleed from their eyes and ears.
 They gain the Damned state and Bleed condition.
 They are unable to remove the Bleed condition until the Damned state is resolved.